se-edu/addressbook-level4/docs/UserGuideVersion2.md

 Similar to `edit` command, `delete` command also uses INDEX.
 INDEX can be found in VisualBox by using `view` command and `find` command.

 **Example:**<br>
 If you want to delete specficic task, find the INDEX of that task.
-Lets say the INDEX is 1.
+Let's say the INDEX is 1.
 Then, enter `delete 1` in the command bar.

 <img src="images/Delete1.png" width="500"><br>